 Women's Legacy Fund

 The 2018 Annual Women's Legacy Fund Luncheon will take place on Thursday, September 27th from noon to 1:45pm at Alex Madonna Expo Center.
 The keynote speaker will be Ted Bunch from A CALL TO MEN.
-You will be able to place your reservation for the lunchoen online on July 2.
-For more information please go to our events page HERE.
+For more information about the lucnheon please go to our events page HERE.
+For tickets to the lucnheon please click Brown Paper Tickets link below.

 The Women's Legacy Fund Advisory Committee is pleased to announce a new Legacy Leader program, "The Young 100".
 Open to the first 100 young people 40 years old and younger, the affordable $28 per-month contribution for three years will encourage young community members to become Legacy Leaders as well as allow them to benefit from practicing philanthropy in our community.
 Current Legacy Leaders may sponsor The Young 100 members to help them reach their goal of becoming involved in the Women's Legacy Fund.
 To print a pledge form click HERE.
 For more information about this new program please visit https://www.theyoung100.com/

 About the Women's Legacy Fund